ravendb/docs/version_3/docs/client-api/commands/documents/stream.dotnet.markdown

 **Parameters**

+fromEtag
+:   Type: Etag
-- fromEtag - ETag of a document from which stream should start (mutually exclusive with 'startsWith')
+ETag of a document from which stream should start (mutually exclusive with 'startsWith')

+startsWith
+:   Type: string
-- startsWith - prefix for which documents should be streamed (mutually exclusive with 'fromEtag')
+prefix for which documents should be streamed (mutually exclusive with 'fromEtag')

+matches
+:   Type: string
-- matches - pipe ('|') separated values for which document keys (after 'keyPrefix') should be matched ('?' any single character, '*' any characters)
+pipe ('|') separated values for which document keys (after 'keyPrefix') should be matched ('?' any single character, '*' any characters)

+start
+:   Type: int
-- start - number of documents that should be skipped
+number of documents that should be skipped

+pageSize
+:   Type: int
-- pageSize - maximum number of documents that will be retrieved
+maximum number of documents that will be retrieved

+exclude
+:   Type: string
-- exclude - pipe ('|') separated values for which document keys (after 'keyPrefix') should **not** be matched ('?' any single character, '*' any characters)
+pipe ('|') separated values for which document keys (after 'keyPrefix') should **not** be matched ('?' any single character, '*' any characters)

+pagingInformation
+:   Type: RavenPagingInformation
-- pagingInformation - used to perform rapid pagination on server side
+used to perform rapid pagination on server side

 ## Example